-Get ready for Valentine's Day and surprise your child with cute love-themed lunch box treats, notes and Valentine's Day gifts.
-Your child can also make a set of valentines for classmates From printable candy bag toppers to silly pun cards, these clever DIY Valentine's Day ideas will make this February 14th extra special.
+Surprise your child with some DIY valentines this Valentine's Day.
+Learn to make love-themed lunch box treats, creative notes, and other Valentine's Day gifts.
+Or help your child craft a set of valentines for their classmates.
+From printable candy bag toppers to silly pun cards, these clever DIY Valentine's Day ideas will make this February 14 extra special.

 01 of 14

 Pack a special themed treat for your child's snack on Valentine's Day.
 Fill a bag with popcorn, and seal it with decorative tape.
 Then, print out the "My heart pops for you" label, and tape it to the front of the bag.
 You also can affix this label to a reusable container instead of a bag.